openstack/ironic/doc/source/drivers/seamicro.rst

 Configuring and Enabling the driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Build or download a deploy image, see :ref:`BuildingDeployRamdisk`
+1. Build or download a deploy image, see `Building or downloading a deploy ramdisk image`_.

 2. Upload these images to Glance::